ShuninYu/anime-cursor/README.md

 [[简体中文]](#animecursorsc)

-AnimeCursor is a lightweight animated cursor JS library that enables dynamic mouse pointers for websites.
+AnimeCursor is a lightweight JavaScript library for animated custom cursors.

 AnimeCursor has no dependencies on any frameworks, making it suitable for personal websites, creative portfolios, and experimental UI projects.